aalzeitoun/ai-observability-dashboard/README.md

 - Add screenshots and a short demo GIF
 - Add a lightweight architecture decision record

-## Copyright

-Copyright © 2026 Ahmad Alzeitoun All rights reserved.

-This project is provided for portfolio purposes.
-Unauthorized copying, redistribution, or commercial use of this project without permission is not allowed.

 ## License and Usage

-Copyright © 2026 A Alz.
-All rights reserved.
+Copyright © 2026 Alzeitoun.org All rights reserved.

 This repository is provided for educational, portfolio, and code review purposes.